PsychNeuro/ed1/book/chapter-04.md

 ![**Figure 4.11:** Simple cells in primary visual cortex (V1) combine multiple center-surround inputs from the LGN to form *edge detectors* that encode a consistent, elongated edge or transition in illumination across an image.
 This is referred to as the *classical receptive field* for V1 neurons, and its discovery by Hubel and Weisel in the 1950's and 60's won them the Nobel prize!
 The JPEG compression technique for pictures works by extracting these same kinds of oriented edges of contrast in images, and it greatly reduces the number of bits of information needed to encode large images.](figures/fig_v1_simple_dog_edge.png){ width=30% }

 The primary visual cortex (V1) builds on the center-surround signals coming from the LGN (which passes them along from the retina more-or-less intact), to detect more elongated, oriented edges of light / dark *contrast* in the image.
 Hubel and Wiesel discovered this property of V1 neurons by recording from V1 neurons in anesthetized cats shown simple images of oriented bars of light, and won the Nobel prize in 1981 for this and other discoveries about the visual system.
+Here's a [YouTube Video](https://www.youtube.com/watch?v=KE952yueVLA) about their work, and a more modern approach using [reverse correlation](https://www.youtube.com/watch?v=n31XBMSSSpI).
 These oriented edge detectors are shown in Figure 4.1 as the starting point for even more complex patterns detected at higher layers in the visual system.

 Thus, in addition to seeing upside-down and backward, we mainly see the outlines or edges of things, and essentially assume the continuation of surfaces in between these edges.
 This may explain why we so readily process line drawings, which provide a good "illustration" of what our higher visual areas are largely processing.
 The efficiency of encoding the visual world in this way is demonstrated also by the widely-used JPEG compression standard, which greatly reduces the size of image files.